-Using Multi-Etch® on Your Metals
+Using Multi-Etch® on various metals

 Copper and brass etch more quickly than titanium.
 You can use Multi-Etch to remove light firescale from silver but not from gold.
 You can clean iron contamination from platinum without removing any platinum ions.
 I’ve done limited testing with Multi-Etch on platinum for etch effects—that is, removal of platinum ions—and there doesn’t seem to be any effect.
 I have not tested it with rhodium plating but I assume there would be no effect on that either.
 Although Multi-Etch will etch glass, it does so too slowly to be practical for decorative etching.

 I have used Multi-Etch to remove broken steel drill bits trapped in titanium and gold.

 Multi-Etch will enhance the patterns in mokume and the crystals in meteorites by etching the different metals at different rates, thus slightly raising one over another.